dreampulse/modelizer/README.md

 **The epic ORM-Mapper you want to use for every serious Web-Application.
 You can access the API directly from your Browser-Code.**

 You can access the Model-API directly from your JavaScript-Client and from the Node.js-Server in the same way.
-Modelizer has a very strong filter based security API, so that you can decide which objects can be accessed in which way from the client.
+Modelizer has a very strong filter-based security-API, so you can decide which objects can be accessed in which way from the client.
 Alongside Modelizer generates a beautiful REST-API.

-Modelizer was designed as a very thin layer which can fit seamlessly in your  software architecture.
-All examples show how perfect MongoDB, express and AngularJS fits together.
+Modelizer was designed as a very thin layer which fits seamlessly in your software architecture.
+It only depends on MongoDB, you can chosse the the middleware and frontend technoloy you like best.
+For the examples we use MongoDB, express, and AngularJS (MEAN-Stack).

-Currently Modelizer is in Alpha-Stage, so the API could change at any time.
-If you're interested to support us or need support using Modelizer doesn’t  hesitate to write an E-Mail.
+Currently, Modelizer is in Alpha-Stage, so the API could change at any time.
+If you're interested to support us or need support using Modelizer don't hesitate to write an E-Mail (modelizer@dreampulse.de).

 ## Installation